kee-org/www-kee-pm/content/keevault/privacy.md

 #### Tracking and analytics

-We use an analytics system to help us evaluate our users' use of Kee Vault; compile statistical reports on activity; and improve our content and website performance.
+We use an analytics system to help us evaluate our users’ use of Kee Vault; compile statistical reports on activity; and improve our content and website performance.

 A unique random identifier will be created for your account and may be used on each of your devices to ensure that the anonymous data from your account is correctly associated together.
 Kee Vault does not store or otherwise have any access to the data that would be required to use this identifier to identify you or any of your personal information, so even security breaches of multiple Kee Vault services will have no effect on your privacy.